saicha124/fedshareM4/replit.md

 ## Development Notes
 - **2025-09-30**: Fresh GitHub clone successfully configured for Replit environment
-- Python 3.11 environment with all dependencies installed and verified (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- Python 3.12 environment with all dependencies installed and verified (TensorFlow 2.20.0, Flask 3.1.2, NumPy 2.3.3, Pandas 2.3.3, scikit-learn 1.7.2)
 - Enhanced Flask app running successfully on port 5000 with 0.0.0.0 binding
 - Workflow configured with proper port waiting (5000) and webview output
 - Optimized for fast training iterations in development environment
 - Production deployment configured for VM target with correct run command
+- .gitignore created to properly exclude Python cache and temporary files

 ## Technical Fixes Applied
 - **Flask Debug Mode**: Fixed debug=False and use_reloader=False in fedavgserver.py and fedavgclient.py to prevent nohup conflicts